madariss5/Blacksky-XMD/media/README.md

 3. Upload the optimized GIF directly to this directory
 4. Test the reaction command to verify proper playback

-Note: Files marked with ⚠️ need to be manually added to enable full functionality.
-All GIFs should be appropriate and follow the platform's content guidelines.
+Note: All GIFs should be appropriate and follow the platform's content guidelines.